Dmytro Kuleba: Foreign officer (2003–2019)

-In 2016, Kuleba was appointed Permanent Representative of Ukraine to the Council of Europe.
+Political office (2019–2024)

 From August 2019 to March 2020, he was Deputy Prime Minister on matters of European relations.
-He has served as Minister of Foreign Affairs since 4 March 2020.
+He also served as Minister of Foreign Affairs from 4 March 2020 to 4 September 2024.
+In an interview on 27 April 2020 he outlined what he saw as the challenges of his new position.

+In a lengthy interview on 24 March 2022 Kuleba called Russian president Vladimir Putin a "war criminal".
+According to him, the Russians had already used white phosphorus munitions and cluster bombs.
 On 10 May 2022, Kuleba said that "In the first months" of the 2022 Russian invasion of Ukraine "the victory for us looked like withdrawal of Russian forces to the positions they occupied before February 24 and payment for inflicted damage.
 Now if we are strong enough on the military front and we win the battle for Donbas, which will be crucial for the following dynamics of the war, of course the victory for us in this war will be the liberation of the rest of our territories", including Donbas and Crimea.
-He called Russian president Vladimir Putin a "war criminal".

 After Putin announced a partial mobilization of Russia's armed forces and referenced a potential use of nuclear weapons, Kuleba said that "Putin has shown utter disrespect to China, India, Mexico, Turkey, other Asian, African, Middle Eastern, Latin American nations which have called for diplomacy and an end to Russia's war on Ukraine."
 On 10 October 2022, he urged African states to abandon their neutrality and condemn Russia's invasion of Ukraine.
+He called Putin a "terrorist" whose "only tactic is terror on peaceful Ukrainian cities."
 On 28 October 2022, he demanded the immediate cessation of the supply of Iranian weapons to Russia, including Iranian kamikaze drones.
 On 12 November 2022, he urged ASEAN countries to abandon their neutrality and support Ukraine.

 In a December 2022 interview with the Associated Press, Kuleba called for a February 2023 peace summit at the United Nations mediated by secretary-general António Guterres, only inviting Russia if it faces an international court for war crimes.
+In another December interview, he predicted that:

-He criticized India for profiting from buying cheap Russian oil.
-On 29 December 2022, following the strikes against Ukrainian infrastructure, Kuleba tweeted, "There can be no ‘neutrality’ in the face of such mass war crimes.
-Pretending to be ‘neutral’ equals taking Russia’s side."
+In December 2022 Kuleba criticized India for buying cheap Russian oil.
+On 29 December 2022, following the strikes against Ukrainian infrastructure, Kuleba tweeted, "There can be no 'neutrality' in the face of such mass war crimes.
+Pretending to be 'neutral' equals taking Russia's side."